alextanhongpin/ideas/README.md

 Done this before, but didn't write down the steps for others to replicate.
 Also, there are some improvements that I want to, like generating daily, weekly, monthly and yearly report on the metrics (CPU usage, memory, SLA etc).

 Pair it with Grafana and Prometheus.

+## Sperner’s Lemma

+Algorithm for splitting rent.

+## Evolutionary Architecture

+I wanted to design an architecture called Perfect Architecture before - only to realize there is no such thing as perfect.
+It is always `it depends`-architecture and should be designed based on the use cases.
+But evolutionary architecture is something that I would like to advocate - it mimics the human process and has a brain (machine learning/deep learning) and has a pipeline (whatever organs in the human body has), has self-healing and functions as a whole.